LoveLess1212/CSE_VGU_ObsidianMarkDown/IT Security/IT Security doc.md

 * **POP-Auth?**
   * when you fetch a email, you will tell the server your username, the user keyword and the server will rep with the ok. then you will send out the pass phrase (secret) then the server will rep with another ok again, then you are logged in
 * **How emails work?**
-  * Sender first contact the sender's mail server by a protocol called smtp, then the sender's mail send to recipient's mail server also using smtp protocol, and the mail will be stored in this server. when the recipient want to read the email, the recipient will contact that mail server to get the mail by a protocol called POP/IMAP
+  * Sender first contact the sender's mail server by a [[protocol]] called smtp, then the sender's mail send to recipient's mail server also using smtp [[protocol]], and the mail will be stored in this server. when the recipient want to read the email, the recipient will contact that mail server to get the mail by a [[protocol]] called POP/IMAP
 * **App layer encryption**
   * before send out the email, convert it to ciphertext and then proceed the normal email sending procedure.
 When the email is arrived at the final destination and the other end, the email will then be decrypted
 * **SSH**
-  * The SSH protocol (also referred to as Secure Shell) is a method for secure remote login from one computer to another
+  * The SSH [[protocol]] (also referred to as Secure Shell) is a method for secure remote login from one computer to another
-  * The protocol works in the [[client-server]] model, which means that the  connection is established by the SSH client connecting to the SSH  server.
-The SSH client drives the connection setup process and uses  public key [[DISTRIBUTED SYSTEM/Cryptography|cryptography]] to verify the identity of the SSH server.
-After  the setup phase the SSH protocol uses strong symmetric encryption and  hashing algorithms to ensure the privacy and integrity of the data that  is exchanged between the client and server.
+  * The [[protocol]] works in the [[client-server]] model, which means that the  connection is established by the SSH client connecting to the SSH  server.
+The SSH client drives the connection setup process and uses  public key [[cryptography]] to verify the identity of the SSH server.
+After  the setup phase the SSH [[protocol]] uses strong symmetric encryption and  hashing algorithms to ensure the privacy and integrity of the data that  is exchanged between the client and server.
   * ![](img/How_does_the_SSH_protocol_work_.png)
 * **Local PFW**
   * connection that transfer from SSH Client to SSH Server to the destination host/server